playfulprogramming/playfulprogramming/content/blog/derived-values/index.md

 }
 ```

-> While it's technically possible to use this trick to never use `useMemo`, your application's performance will greatly suffer.
-There's a bit of a science to knowing when and where to use `useMemo`.
+> While it's technically possible to use this trick to never use `useMemo`, your application's performance will suffer drastically.
+That said, it's a bit of a science to know when and where to use `useMemo`.
 [We'll touch more on this in our "Performance" chapter.](// TODO: Add link)

 ## Angular

 Angular introduces the concept of a "pipe" into the mix of things.
-The idea being that a pipe runs over an input (or series of inputs) just like React's `useMemo`.
+The idea is that a pipe runs over an input (or series of inputs) just like React's `useMemo`.

 ```typescript
 import { NgModule, Component, Input, Pipe, PipeTransform } from '@angular/core';